Previous Episode << >> Next Episode

 Kiara falls seriously ill and the only way she can be saved is through an ancient Indian ceremony.
 Meanwhile Lena has another problem on her hands when something happens to Tani

 Lea Halalela's primary problem revolves around the title and its origins.
 It's a bit tricky to fix as this incident is mentioned in later episodes a lot, and so changing its name and everything about it isn't a good idea.
 The edits I've made are minor, so unfortunately it's still naively bigoted like the day it was written, but it's less so.
 If you feel like the main storyline is still offensive and should be changed, let me know in the forums.

 17th February 2002

-The new Virus were standing around waiting for the last band member to arrive.
+Virus were standing around with their new bandmates, waiting for the last original member to arrive.

 "What's taking her so long?"
 Naomi asked, she looked towards James.